esa/polyhedral-gravity-model/README.md

 ### With pip

-As a second option, you can also install the python interface with pip.
+As a second option, you can also install the python interface with pip from [PyPi](https://pypi.org/project/polyhedral-gravity/).

 ```bash
 pip install polyhedral-gravity